-The MySQL user: For Monitor Agents to report the status of a MySQL server they must have privileges on that server.
-To perform all functions an agent must have SHOW DATABASES, REPLICATION CLIENT, SUPER, CREATE, and SELECT privileges.
-In short, the Monitor Agent needs to have read access to all data.
-Details about this account are given in Section 5.3.1, "Creating a MySQL User Account for the Monitor Agent".
+The MySQL user: For Monitor Agents to report the status of a MySQL server, they connect to a MySQL user with privileges to ready any data on that server: SHOW DATABASES, REPLICATION CLIENT, SUPER, CREATE, and SELECT.
+If you already have such a user on a MySQL server, specify its credentials when installing the Agent for that server.
+For details about this account, see Section 5.3.1, "Creating a MySQL User Account for the Monitor Agent".